John Hubley: Style and technique

 For his independent directorial debut, The Adventures of *, Hubley drew heavily from the visual style of artists like Paul Klee, Joan Miró, and Pablo Picasso.
 The film's backgrounds were painted with sponges and thick brushes for texture.
 The characters were drawn in yellow crayon on black paper to give them a more unique, handmade look.
 In subsequent films, Hubley would experiment with watercolors, ballpoint pen, and fabric markers to give his films distinctive visuals.
 Hubley used both cels and the Xerox method (popularized by Ub Iwerks on the 1961 film One Hundred and One Dalmatians) depending on the film.
 For Cockaboody, characters were drawn on paper by Tissa David, then cut out and placed on cels.
 Hubley sometimes opted to use underlighting - wherein the drawing or cel is lit from below rather than above - to make the films more distinct, and often used multiple exposure for more complex elements, like the river in Tender Game or the abstract color section in Everybody Rides the Carousel.

 While directing The Ragtime Bear, Hubley encouraged actor Jim Backus to improvise his dialogue and ramble on as his character Mr. Magoo would.
 Bauckus' unique vocal performance would make Mr. Magoo a hit, becoming UPA's flagship character.
-The idea of using improvised dialogue in animation was not created by Hubley, as Dave Fleischer often encouraged his actors to make up their own dialogue for his Popeye and Betty Boop shorts, but the success of Bauckus as Mr. Magoo inspired Hubley to pursue stream of consciousness improvisation for his independent films.
+The idea of using improvised dialogue in animation was not created by Hubley, as Dave Fleischer often encouraged his actors to make up their own dialogue for his Popeye and Betty Boop shorts, but the success of Backus as Mr. Magoo inspired Hubley to pursue stream of consciousness improvisation for his independent films.
 Hubley took the idea a step further by recording his children playing together, interpreting their conversations through animation after Faith had edited them together into a story.
 Films like The Hat, The Hole, and Everybody Rides the Carousel consist entirely of improvised conversations between actors, and Zuckerlandl! is an animated interpretation of a comedy routine by Robert M. Hutchins.

 Many of Hubley's films at Storyboard, Inc. with his wife explore war and the nature of conflict.
 The Hat, The Hole, Eggs, Voyage to the Next, and Urbanissimo tackle industrialization, war, overpopulation, and the environment, all subjects the Hubleys were highly concerned with.
 Hubley, himself an avid reader of psychology books, also looked to explore complex psychological theories in his films, as he believed animation to be the perfect medium to visualize such intricate ideas.
 Fittingly, the Hubleys taught a class at Yale called "The Visualization of Abstract Themes".
 Hubley was also fascinated with the way children discussed life and their own experiences, which can be seen in Moonbird, Windy Day, and Cockaboody.